mjenior/mjenior.github.io/README.md

-My Science Blog
+My Website
 ============

-This repository holds the content and Jekyll scripts hosted for my website.
+This repository holds the content my personal website.